yarnpkg/yarn/README.md

 - Push the update to `esy` `master`.
 - Clone a *fresh* new clone of `esy` (so that the submodules initialize correctly), then publish a new beta release as described next.

+If an opam package fails to convert, inspect the output and fix any python errors that might be causing the package conversion failure.

 #### Debugging Failed `esy build`